slsa-framework/slsa-github-generator/internal/builders/generic/README.md

   # =========================================================
   #
-  # Step 4: Call the generic workflow to generate provenance.
+  # Step 4: Call the generic workflow to generate provenance
+  #         by declaring the job below.
   #
   # =========================================================
   provenance: